Gigwa v2 – Documentation

 The bin/setenv.bat or bin/setenv.sh

-(depending on the platform) script must contain a line as follows
+(depending on the platform) script must contain a line is as follows

-in order to reserve enough RAM for Tomcat:
+in order to dedicate enough RAM to Tomcat:

 In the conf/server.xml file, the main